 Additional stipulations exist for those crimes which qualify:

-At least five years must have elapsed from the completion of the individual’s sentence, and
+At least five years must have elapsed from the completion of the individual’s most recent offense, and

 The full list of requirements is available by clicking the link below: